mallocfeng/SummarizerX/README.md

 - Choose summarize or translate options
 - Customize prompts and modes in settings
 - Use the new **right-click menu** to translate selected text instantly
+ - Use **Translate full page** from the right-click menu to insert translations below each paragraph as quote blocks; switch back via **Show original**

 ### ⚙️ Settings Reference